 - Memorial Weekend

 Every October, the Foundation sponsors the official national tribute to all firefighters who died in the line of duty during the previous year.
-The weekend features private activities for survivors and co-workers, along with public ceremonies.
+The weekend features private activities for fire hero families and co-workers, along with public ceremonies.

 - National Fallen Firefighters Holiday Tree Lighting

-Each year during the holiday season, ornaments, holiday cards, and notes from loved ones of fallen firefighters adorn trees in and around the National Fallen Firefighters Memorial Chapel.
+Each December, ornaments, holiday cards, and notes provided by Fire Hero Families adorn trees in and around the National Fallen Firefighters Memorial Chapel.
+These tributes in honor of fallen firefighters remain on display throughout the holiday season.

-To help with immediate and long-term financial concerns, we can help survivors find information on benefits available at the national level and in each state.
-The Foundation’s Scholarship Program can help survivors achieve their educational goals.
+To help with immediate and long-term financial concerns, we can help families find information on benefits available at the national level and in each state.
+The Foundation’s Scholarship Program can help fire hero families achieve their educational goals.

 - The Foundation Newsletter